CNK2100/ZMAD-Dataset/README.md

-#  ZMAD Devices Traffic Datase
+#  ZMAD Devices Traffic Dataset

 This is the dataset used in the paper:" ZMAD: Lightweight Model-based Anomaly Detection for the Structured Z-Wave Protocol".